stirtrek/stirtrek.github.io/source/Registration/index.md

 In order to streamline the meal preparation process and reduce our environmental waste (both food and packaging), Stir Trek is working with our catering vendor to offer the following lunch meal options.
 When registering in Eventbrite the "lunch meal selection" question is a required field.
 Your answer will help us order the right number of each type of meal.

-When you sign up for your ticket, you'll be able to choose from the following:
+When you sign up for your ticket, you'll be able to choose from the following. <a href="#mealDetails">You can find specific details about each selection below.</a>
 * Meat Sandwich (variety)
 * Gluten Free Meat
 * Vegetarian